 WHAT IS REBEL HUMAN FOR SCHOOLS?

-Schools need access to an easily integrated program that empowers their students to work with and understand their emotions, manage their stress and anxiety, strengthen their resilience, develop self-confidence and self-worth, build equanimity, and navigate these uncertain times.
+Schools need access to an easy-to-integrate program that empowers students to work with and understand emotions, manage stress and anxiety, strengthen resilience, develop self-confidence and self-worth, build equanimity, and navigate these uncertain times.
 Given the dramatic increases in depression, anxiety, and self-harm, now is the time for schools to implement regular, daily, school-wide wellness protocols, and we are here to help.

 Designed by experts in the field, Rebel Human for Schools integrates social and emotional learning (SEL) with foundational practices and vetted neuroscientific findings, allowing for a skills-based and experiential approach to social and emotional well-being.

 Decades of research demonstrate that SEL and meditation and mindfulness practices increase prosocial behavior, decrease emotional distress, reduce conduct problems, and improve academic performance.
 You can read more about this research HERE.
 But, despite the overwhelming evidence of the positive impact of SEL and SEL-supportive approaches such as meditation and mindfulness, the organizational structure of schools makes it difficult to implement learning in these areas, especially at the high-school level.

 The Rebel Human for Schools program is unique in that it provides short, engaging, and experiential video lessons designed for the adolescent brain.
 These video lessons can be easily integrated into the classroom, having a big impact on social and emotional development, without taking time away from academics.
 Our program can also serve as an alternative to detention, helping the students who need it the most heal from trauma and develop new skills, competencies, and strategies.